 Since it’s a large company, Vodafone couldn’t arbitrarily make changes without knowing clear results.
 Because of that, it ran an A/B test of two versions of a landing page.
 A focus on LCP resulted in better sales and increased cart-to-visit rates throughout the experiment.

-Bounce rate is a critical indicator of your site's quality.
+The bounce rate of your website is a critical indicator of your site's quality.
 It's a percentage (or ratio) that tells you how many people leave your site after viewing only one page versus how many people are clicking through and visiting multiple pages.

 For example, if your web page has a bounce rate of 50%, half of the visitors to that web page left without visiting any other pages on your site.
 While many things can affect bounce rate, you may be surprised that website speed is one major factor.

-By decreasing the time your web page takes to load, you can significantly reduce the bounce rate.
+By decreasing the time your web page takes to load, you can significantly improve your site's bounce rate.

 Case Study: Google Found Longer Load Times Significantly Increase Bounce Rates